Winnti – BioGenix Solutions

 • Pass-the-Hash: NTLM authentication from HANSEN-SAP-01 using harvested hash – no interactive logon ever recorded

-• 11 confirmed NTLM sessions over 90 days, roughly weekly cadence
+• Multiple confirmed NTLM sessions over the dwell period

 Exfiltration: